 Water / Wastewater Operators

-The Water/Wastewater Operation staff includes Dan Benson, Michael Humbert, and Ethan Firgens.
-All our operators hold a state certified Municipal Waterworks and Wastewater Operator certification.
+The Water/Wastewater Operation staff includes Dan Benson, Jared Fahrenkrug, and Brendan Guenther.
+All our Operators hold a state certified Municipal Waterworks and Wastewater Operator certification.
 Our staff continually monitors the water and wastewater infrastructure to make sure that everything is working properly.
 They also continually monitor the level of water and wastewater flow and look for leaks in the system to minimize costs to the residents.

 When you call the Algoma Sanitary District office, Sara or Mike will help with your request or question.
 Whether you have questions about permits, billing or property assessments, they are available to help you.
 They also prepare the District’s monthly financial reports and document minutes from the District’s monthly meetings, as well as process receipts, accounts payable checks, and payroll.